 Legumes, such as soybeans, lentils, and beans are some of the best sources of zinc.
 One cup of cooked soybeans contains about 8.5 milligrams (mg) or 18 percent of your daily recommended intake.
 Lentils are a good source, too; 1 cup of cooked lentils has 7 mg or 14% of your daily recommended intake.

 Eggs are a rich source of zinc.
 One egg contains about 40% of your daily recommended intake of zinc.
 Eggs are also an excellent source of protein and are easy to prepare.
 Simply scramble, fry, or boil an egg and you’ll have a nutritious breakfast without the added hassle.

-Cashews are a great source of zinc because they contain around 9.7 mg per ounce.
+Cashews are a great source of zinc rich foods because they contain around 9.7 mg per ounce.
 This makes them the second richest source of zinc in nuts and seeds.
 Cashews also contains omega-3s, which have been shown to improve heart health and reduce the risk of cardiovascular disease.

 8. Pumpkin seeds

 Pumpkin seeds, also known as pepitas, are a great snack for those looking to increase their zinc intake.
 They have about 2 mg of zinc per cup, which is 8% of the recommended daily value for men and 14% of the recommended daily value for women.
 Pumpkin seeds are a great source of magnesium and iron as well!